ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

    :width: 80%

-   Detrended zostoga, correcting for model drift using the pre-industrial (PiControl) experiment following Palmer et al. (2020).
+   Detrended zostoga, correcting for model drift using the pre-industrial (PiControl) experiment following Palmer et al., (2020).
 This is done for each model and scenario.

 .. _fig_steric_patterns_2: